gjb2048/moodle-theme_essential/README.txt

 New in 2.8.1.3
 ==============
-- FIX: Adjust quiz report.
+- FIX  : Adjust quiz report.
+- REFIX: Issue #447: Essential overlapping of Admin Settings.

 New in 2.8.1.2
 ==============